-Well, I went to a grocery store some time ago and got a can of peaches.
+Well, I went to a grocery store and got a can of peaches.
 I know that most canned fruits have added sugar, so I was looking for a non-sugar version.
 I thought I found it, but I quickly realized my mistake.

-The label on the front was boasting “No Sugar Added”, “No Artificial Flavours or Colors” “Peach Slices in Water”.
-I thought there was no need to investigate further the quality of the fruits.
-After all, they covered all my concerns.
-However, when I got home, opened the can and tasted the fruit I realized something is not right.
+I thought, this was exactly what I wanted and there was no need to investigate any further the quality of the fruits.
+After all, the labels covered all my concerns.
+However, when I got home, opened the can and tasted the fruit I got suspicious.

-I looked more carefully on the label and my eyes drifted to a hidden right bottom corner of the peach photo, a place that was not visible when a can was facing me while on the shelf.
+I looked more carefully on the label and my eyes drifted to a hidden bottom right corner of the peach photo, a place that was not visible when a can was facing me while on the shelf.
 I looked on the text with disbelief.
 It said “Sweetened with Sucralose”.

-I could not believe my eyes!
-Since when is using sucralose healthier than sugar?
-How can you even get away with boasting “no artificial flavours or colors” an put in an artificial sweetener.
-Since when does a ripe fruit have to be additionally sweetened?
+Besides, since when naturally-sweet fruit (due to being ripe) have to be additionally sweetened?
 I see only one reason: if you pick green peaches that are not suitable for human consumption you need to hide them in cans and add a sweetener to have an unsuspecting consumer eat it.

 I felt cheated.
 They sold me an inferior product with a bunch of health claims on the label.
 Unfortunately, I am not alone.
 Many people got duped by misleading health claims.
 I guess cheating consumers brings larger profits.

 In 2008 scientists at Duke University have concluded that Sucralose (Splenda) is hazardous to health.
 Side effects of Sucralose are many and range from intestinal changes to promoting obesity.
 Multiple scientific studies have exposed sucralose as a toxic chemical, however the information has not yet reached the mass media.1

 Don’t get cheated!